Privacy Policy

 Where will we process your personal data?

-Your personal data may be processed within the UK and/or any other country(ies) of the European Economic Area (EEA).
+Your personal data will be stored, used and otherwise processed within the UK and/or any other country(ies) of the European Economic Area (EEA).
 EEA countries are all member states of the European Union together with Norway, Iceland and Liechtenstein.

-We may also process personal data outside the EEA.
-Data protection laws may not be as strong outside the EEA as they are in the EEA.
-Personal data will not be transferred to a country outside the EEA unless (1) the country to which it is transferred is one which the European Commission considers to provide an adequate level of data protection or (2) the personal data is transferred to a company which is required by our contract with them only to deal with the data in accordance with our instructions and to maintain appropriate security to protect the personal data which we are satisfied they have or (3) we are obliged to provide the personal data to a government / public authority in order to provide your holiday.
+Data protection laws may not be as strong outside the UK and EEA as they are in the UK and EEA.
+Personal data will not be transferred to a country outside the UK and EEA unless (1) the country to which it is transferred is one which the UK and/or European Commission considers to provide an adequate level of data protection or (2) the personal data is transferred to a supplier which is required by our contract with them only to deal with the data in accordance with our instructions and to maintain appropriate security to protect the personal data which we are satisfied they have or (3) we are obliged to provide the personal data to a government / public authority in order to provide your travel arrangements.

 Can we use your personal data to send you information about our tours and other travel services in the future?